dago-tech/dago-tech/README.md

 ### My name is Daniel Gutierrez 👋

-Full-stack web developer 💻 currently seeking employment to enhance my skills and collaborate with a team
+Web developer 💻 currently seeking employment to enhance my skills and collaborate with a team

 #### I am currently dedicated to: